-Simultaneously, the effect of the smaller additional facets will be to make the diamond look more brilliant, but it will be at the expense of fire.
-In other words, the sparkle factor will be whiter, but there will be less dispersion.
+Simultaneously, the effect of the smaller additional facets might make your 1-carat diamond ring look more brilliant, but it will be at the expense of fire.
+In other words, the sparkle factor will be whiter, but your one-carat diamond will have less dispersion.

 The reason is that human eyes cannot disperse smaller-sized white spectrum reflections into colored light.
 In addition, the "virtual facets" resulting from the kaleidoscope effect of overlapping facets will be smaller in size.

 Consequently, smaller sparkle tends to look less vivid and intense; it can also make diamonds look more like crushed ice.
 Modified brilliants like the Leo Diamond are marketed as brighter because the sparkle factor is whiter, but it's less intense than Hearts and Arrows diamonds.